-The Next Founders provides 50-65 hours of masters-level education taught by award winning faculty from schools including Harvard Business School, MIT and Ivey.
+The Next Founders provides 50+ hours of masters-level education taught by award winning faculty from schools including the Rotman School of Management, Harvard Business School, MIT and Ivey.
 The courses will provide you with a strong foundation in startup strategy and tactics, and expose you to new ways of thinking about problems and opportunities.

 You will be invited to a number of intimate events to meet potential clients, investors, and like-minded entrepreneurs.
 There will also be pitch opportunities with top VCs and angel investors.
 By the end of the program you will have a larger and more diverse network — one that is committed to you and your business.
 As part of the Next 36 alumni community you will have many opportunities to engage, learn and mentor other young entrepreneurs.